medikoo/deferred/README.md

 #### Ending chain

-To expose the errors that are not handled, end promise chain with `.end()`, then error that broke the chain will be thrown:
+To expose the errors that are not handled, end promise chain with `.done()`, then error that broke the chain will be thrown:

 ```javascript
 delayedAdd(2, 3)